 The Makerspace strives to provide access to a wide range of useful and well-maintained equipment and trainings, as well as project space.
-The Makerspace seeks to provide a safe and secure environment and facilities suitable for design, fabrication, collaboration and learning activities.The Puget Sound Makerspace is open to all students, faculty and staff.
+The Makerspace seeks to provide a safe and secure environment and facilities suitable for design, fabrication, collaboration and learning activities.The Puget Sound Makerspace is open to all current students, faculty and staff.
 Users should abide by the University Code of Conduct.
-If you are a community member, interested in the Makerspace, please contact email@example.com.
+If you are a non-campus community member, interested in the Makerspace, please contact firstname.lastname@example.org.

 Behaviors that infringe upon the rights of other Makerspace users or staff are prohibited.
 Prohibited activities and behaviors include, but are not limited to, the following.

 Users will not:

 1. Use of computing resources is a privilege that depends on individuals using the resources appropriately and in accordance with University policies and local, state, and federal laws.
 These laws and policies cover such areas as illegal access to computer systems, networks, and files, copyright, and harassment issues.

 2. At times, the demand for equipment and computer usage could exceed availability.
 You are asked to be sensitive to the needs of others and limit equipment and computer use during times of heavy demand.
 The MakerSpace may take additional steps to regulate equipment and computer use, such as requiring reservations and setting time limits.

 3. Users should demonstrate respect for individuals’ rights to privacy and freedom from intimidation or harassment.
 You are asked to be sensitive to the fact that some on-screen images, sounds, or messages create an atmosphere of intimidation or harassment for others.
 The MakerSpace may take steps to maintain an environment conducive to its intended uses.